This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 It enters the seedling stage once leaves start to emerge.
 At this time, the seedlings should be kept in direct sunlight else they will grow leggy.

-Moreover, the root growth will slow down as maximum energy goes toward shoot elongation.
+Moreover, the root growth will slow as maximum energy goes toward shoot elongation.
 This is done in an attempt to find sunlight for photosynthesis.
 Thus, if the seedlings are kept in direct sunlight, they will grow stronger roots along with thick and healthy shoots.

 Vegetative stage in plant growth